BlockToolBox/Portfolio/README.md

 - how to get useful information out of a token quickly
 - managing split files across HTML, JS, CSS and Assets for a Favicon or any other purpose
 - Integrating Coingecko API for some token information
-- Integration Etherscan API for some token information
+- Integrating Etherscan API for some token information
 - Adding some calculations for a portfolio value based on the Token price x holdings
 - Getting the Marketcap (Replace 100,000, which is the tools Total Supply, with the TS of the Token you are tracking)
 - Adding additional information to this such as a Tiers system for amount of holdings.